respawn-app/FlowMVI/docs/quickstart.md

     // Intents may still be dropped according to the onOverflow param. var parallelIntents = false

+    // A coroutine context override for the store.
+    // This context will be merged with the one the store was launched with (e.g. viewModelScope).
+    // All store operations will be launched in that context by default var coroutineContext: CoroutineContext = EmptyCoroutineContext

     // Define how the store handles and sends actions.
     // Choose one of the following: Share, Distribute, Restrict, Disable var actionShareBehavior = ActionShareBehavior.Distribute()